FredT5/app-promotions-mercadona/README.md

 ## Development environment

-### Prerequisites
+### Requirements

 * PHP 8.1
 * PostgreSQL
 * Symfony CLI

-You can check the prerequisites with the command (from the Symfony CLI):
+You can check the requirements with the command (from the Symfony CLI):

 ```bash
 symfony check:requirements